abcdefg123123x/PatternAnalysis-2025/recognition/siameseNetwork48011343/README.md

 #### Loss Plot
 <img width="540" height="380" alt="classifier_metrics_loss" src="https://github.com/user-attachments/assets/675fc8fb-fded-406a-b894-682e1b178c98" />

-The classifier's training loss decreases rapidly during the first few epochs, from around 0.035 in epoch 1 to roughly 0.015 by epoch 10.
+The classifier's training loss decreases rapidly during the first few epochs, from around 0.035 in epoch 1 to roughly 0.016 by epoch 10.
 This continues to decline gradually, reaching about 0.012 by epoch 25.
 The validation loss closely follows this trend, remaining consistently low (around 0.016-0.020) with only minor fluctuations across epochs.
 This indicates that the classifier quickly converged and maintained stable generalisation without significant overfitting.

 #### Accuracy Graph
 <img width="540" height="380" alt="classifier_metrics_accuracy" src="https://github.com/user-attachments/assets/12590667-bf5b-4edd-80f9-f659eb9a5fb3" />

 The accuracies rise sharply during the initial epochs, improving from around 99% in epoch 1 to approximately 99.5% by epoch 5.
 After this rapid increase, both training and validation accuracies stabilise, consistently remaining between 99.4% and 99.7% for the remainder of training.
-This indicates that the model quickly converged and maintained strong, stable performance without signs of overfitting.
+This indicates that the model quickly converged and maintained strong, stable performance without significant signs of overfitting.

 #### Test Set ROC Curve
 <img width="540" height="380" alt="test_roc_curve" src="https://github.com/user-attachments/assets/b81bb970-b2a1-4590-86cf-590a08f25b1d" />

-The AUC is actually 0.9973 (says 1.0 in the image due to plot rounding and display precision).
+The AUC was actually 0.9973 (says 1.0 in the image due to plot rounding and display precision).

 This ROC curve and AUC value shows excellent separability between benign and malignant classes in the test set.
 The curve closely approaches the top-left corner, reflecting minimal overlap between the predicted probabilities of the two categories.

 #### Test Set Confusion Matrix
 <img width="540" height="380" alt="test_conf_matrix" src="https://github.com/user-attachments/assets/d5f547ab-610a-4dac-9f33-76ec87d6c1de" />